bum2/fundify-child/README.md

 -
 only to force the redirect of the login to coopfunding.net, because it was going to the same login page...
 Will try to do it via 'hooks'...

-- shortcode-login.php
+- shortcode-submit.php
 -
-only adds some buttons to the tinymce wp-editor (image, format).
+only adds some buttons to the tinymce wp-editor (image, format), in the frontend campaign submit.
 Will try to do it via 'hooks'...

 - style.css
 -